 Numerous stream reaches within the study area show signs of having received excess sediment in historic times, but in most cases these areas have adjusted by changing channel size and configuration, which is accounted for in the other templates described above.
 The Aggraded Template is applied only to stream reaches that are affected by large amounts of recent sedimentation such that there is no distinct organization of surfaces.
-In the San Jacinto basin, this situation is limited to relatively few sites, primarily where in-stream structures exist, or in the reaches immediately above impoundments .
+In the Santa Margarita basin, this situation is limited to relatively few sites, primarily where in-stream structures exist.
 In each case, only minor channel reconfiguration (or none at all) would be appropriate.
 However, most aggraded sites require fairly extensive establishment of native plant communities on one or more riparian surfaces, as illustrated in Figure 15.